WebComponentsGuide/webcomponents.guide/learn/javascript/classes.md

 ### Using private fields with public APIs to make changeable, _read only state_

 _Private fields_ are useful to have a value that the internals of a class can change, but that outside code cannot.
-However it's also often useful to allow private code to _read_ a classes _private state_, but not change it.
+It's also often useful to allow outside code to _read_ a classes _private state_, but not change it.
 To do this you can combine _private state_ with _public getters_:

 ```js
 class Sentence {